Kihagyás

 }

-Note that we have NOT specified the override keyword here.
+Note that we do NOT write the override keyword here.
 When an interface function is implemented, override is not required/allowed to be written.

 EquipmentInventory.cs